lmadkins/stalls-for-all/planning/goals.md

 - Functionality for users to submit a code to be added to a location
 - Automatically detect nearby locations by user's location, without manually entering it
 - Feature for user to manually submit a toilet location
-- Feature for users to post a note to a location, e.g. "closed for constructio", "always out of toilet paper" https://developers.google.com/maps/documentation/distance-matrix
+- Feature for users to post a note to a location, e.g. "closed for construction", "always out of toilet paper" https://developers.google.com/maps/documentation/distance-matrix